envisioning/vocab/README.md

 - GPT4o: Receives title and summary,
 - Suggests image prompt for `FLUX 1.1 Pro`.

-## Explainer

-- Created generatively with `Claude 3.5 Sonnet` with significant human intervention.

 ## Fact Checking

 - LLMs have remarkable self-knowledge.
 This is likely because of the amount of research papers and articles used in the training data.
 This minimizes the chances of hallucinations or factual mistakes, which has been validated by running most entries through a fact-checking [CustomGPT](https://chat.openai.com/g/g-T87zDPHN1-envisioning-ai).